bitly/asyncmongo/README.md

 About
 -----

-Features not supported: some features from pymongo are not currently implemented. i.e.: directly interfacing with indexes, dropping collections, and retrieving results in batches instead of all at once.
+Some features are not currently implemented:

+* directly interfacing with indexes, dropping collections
-(asyncmongo's nature means that no calls are blocking regardless of the number of results you are retrieving)
+* retrieving results in batches instead of all at once (asyncmongo's nature means that no calls are blocking regardless of the number of results you are retrieving)
+* native Replica Set support #16
+* tailable cursors #15

 Requirements
 ------------